• Skip to primary navigation

 They are bright.
 They are cheerful and they are delicious.
 The good thing is these amazing cookies are easy to make at home too!

-A classic lofthouse cookie is topped with a light pink frosting.
+A classic Lofthouse cookie is topped with a light pink frosting.
 I've opted for a slightly brighter pink, but the color really doesn't matter.
 You can make the frosting any color you'd like.

 Lofthouse cookies were made popular in the 1990s by a family from Utah when they started baking these cookies for a local grocery store.
-The name comes from the family owned company called Lofthouse Food, Inc.
+The name comes from the family-owned company called Lofthouse Food, Inc.

 The cookies are even more popular today than ever!

 Plan ahead when making these cookies.
 The dough needs to chill for at least an hour in the fridge.
-You could make the dough the day before and chill overnight if that works best for you.
+You could make the dough the day before and chill it overnight if that works best for you.

 Key ingredients